Polyester and polyamide are made from the same material and are both synthetic fabrics. However, they are different in multiple ways.

 They are high-waisted with tummy control, which means they are more supportive than other material leggings and will stop rubbing and chafing.

-They are machine washable, but do not bleach or dry clean, and always tumble dry on low heat.
+They are machine washable, but do not colors and clean, and always tumble dry on low heat.

 They also have an inner pocket to let you store loose change and keys whilst working out, and the after-sales service means you are guaranteed 100% satisfaction.